 Communication: Must communicate with Leidos airframe; guidance and control; and seeker research personnel, and interact daily with customer program leadership and team members and end users.
 Must develop a clear understanding of customer goals and objectives and shape work activities to satisfy them.
 Must present both verbal and written status on a regular basis, and prepare manuscripts for publication at technical conferences and for professional journals.

 Knowledge: Experience with supersonic and hypersonic computational fluid dynamic models with software such as Cart3D, Kestrel, FUN3D, US3D or equivalent is required.
 Knowledge of turbulence modeling and chemical equilibrium and non-equilibrium modeling is required.
 Experience with block structured and unstructured gridding with software such as Pointwise or equivalent is required.
 Experience with overset practices for complex airframe component interactions, including articulating control surfaces, is required.
 Ability to utilize DoD DSRC capabilities including deploy/run/harvest workflow scripting is required.

-Education: Requires a Master's or Ph.D. degree in Aerospace, Mechanical or similar discipline and > 6 years' experience in computational fluid dynamics.
+Education: Requires a BS in Aerospace, Mechanical or similar discipline and 4 years’ experience including experience in computational fluid dynamics.

 Clearance: Must be a U.S. Citizen with active Secret clearance.

 Demonstrated experience with fluid-thermal-structural interaction is highly desired.
 Knowledge of thermal non-equilibrium modeling is desired.